 SECTION 5.00 RESPONSIBILITIES AND RESERVE AUTHORITY

-- Adoption, revision or reaffirmation of the mission, goals, objectives and priorities of this
+- adopt, revise or reaffirm the mission, goals, objectives and priorities of the University;

-- Maintaining financial solvency and protecting and preserving the assets of the
+- maintain financial solvency and protect and preserve the assets of the University; and

 - granting tenure and promotion in academic rank and approving sabbatical leaves.

 Section 5.04.
 Bylaws.
 The Board retains authority to exercise oversight powers in adopting and modifying these Bylaws.

 Section 5.05.
 Financial Matters.
 The Board retains authority to exercise oversight powers over the following:

 - approval of operating and capital outlay budget requests that are submitted to the State;

 - establishment of all tuition and student fees;

 - review of all endowments prior to acceptance;

 - acceptance of all private, State, Federal, and institutional grants and gifts;